August 28, 2018

 While I don’t recall ever dealing with blackberry plants in Yakima, my first memory of the plant was as a young teen while on vacation with my parents and sister to the Long Beach peninsula.
 My mother organized an outing to go pick berries which were found in abundance along the roads.
 We were collecting berries and, apparently, the lady whose property on which were picking took exception.
 She sicced her dogs on us!
 No one got bit but we were more careful about where we picked after that.

 I learned to make blackberry pie the year after I was first married.
 Since my hubby’s birthday is the third week of August, it always coincides with blackberry harvest.
 And his favorite type of pie is blackberry.
-We bought our first house in West Seattle and the blackberries were but one thing out of control at that property and in the alley behind it.
+We bought our first house in West Seattle and the blackberries were one of many out of control things at that property.

-But we pruned them back and let them grow and I picked enough for the fresh pies as well as enough to freeze and then bag for future use, something I continue to do, always finding a patch near where we live.
+Each of the three summers we were there, at the end of the harvest, we pruned them back.
+Each year I picked enough for the fresh pies as well as plenty to freeze and then bag for future use, something I continue to do, always finding a patch near where we live.

 It was in February – the second year in West Seattle – that I decided to make a blackberry pie from some of the frozen berries.
 Being a CPA, my hubby was in the midst of tax season and had to work most Saturdays.
 To reward him I spent a fair portion of the day cooking homemade lasagna and the pie.